-Employers aren’t always open about what systems are in place but one expert says there's nothing wrong with candid honesty.
+Employers aren’t always open about which systems are in place but candid honesty could be more effective, according one expert.

 Fraudulent activity may be underhanded in its nature but prevention and detection tools don’t have to be – in fact, one industry expert says employers should be open and honest about any systems they have in place.